 For users who just want to browse, with persistent preview banner

-[Image: Flow diagram showing three paths]
+Above: Flow diagram showing the three paths

-Key design decisions:
+Key design decisions

-Instead of immediate request on first open, trigger a custom opt-in modal after user reads their first article, with clear explanation of benefits
+Instead of immediate request on first open, trigger a custom opt-in modal after user reads their first article, with clear explanation of benefitsVisual Storytelling

-Use compelling imagery of journalists in the field to create empathy and communicate the value of quality journalism
+Use compelling imagery of prominent exclusive investigations to communicate the value proposition of quality journalismProgressive Disclosure

-For users who skip onboarding, always show clear messaging: "You are previewing News24.
+For users who skip onboarding, always show clear messaging: "You are previewing NOVA.
 Already a subscriber?
-Sign in"
+Sign in"Clear Skip Options

-Every screen offers "Maybe later"—respecting user autonomy builds trust
+Every screen offers "Maybe later" (respecting user autonomy builds trust)

 3. Validation Through User Testing